Dvergar/OSIS/README.md

 #### Network event

-The content of an event is called a `Message` and will be shared to client & server, here is an example :
+The content of an event is called a `Message` and will be shared among client & server, here is an example :

 ```haxe
 class MessageHello implements Message